Power in logarithm

 5. Now we'll use the helper factor TT and substitute it for the expression with the log.

-We get that: log2x=t log_2 x=t
+As seen below: log2x=t log_2 x=t

-We substitute in the equation and get:
+We substitute this into the equation and obtain:

 3t+t2=43t+t^2=4